vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/justyna-field.md

 * Why were you proud of this piece of code?

-It is the first time that I built back-end code and it makes me feel proud.
+It is the first time that I built back-end code and it makes me feel really good.

 #### Link to a specific block of your code on Github that you feel not great about
 * Why do you feel not awesome about the code?
 What challenges did you face trying to write/refactor it?